 Using the codes in livestock industries

 Most codes adopted under the Act are about livestock, including feral livestock.
-The exception is the 'Queensland code of practice for the welfare of animals in film production'.

 The livestock codes are part of a national series endorsed by the Standing Council on Primary Industries.
 These codes contain minimum requirements of animal welfare in the livestock industries.
 They have been developed in consultation with animal industries, animal welfare groups, and relevant state and federal government departments.